mate-academy/jv-join/README.md

 # HW 04
+- Establish connection to your Database.

+- Create `ManufacturerService` interface, and its implementation.

-- Create `CarDao` and `DriverDao` interfaces, and their implementations based on Storage.
+- Create `CarDao` and `DriverDao` interfaces, and their implementations.
-  As an example use ManufacturerDao.

 - Create `CarService` and `DriverService` interfaces, and their implementations.